DileepMardham/Viagogo/README.md

 Viagogo Coding Challenge
 ------------------------

-This project was developed for the Viagogo Coding Challenge using C# using Visual Studio 2017
+This project was developed for Viagogo Coding Challenge using C# using Visual Studio 2017

 ## Building & running the code.